One of the questions that I am asked most often is: where can I get free online historical price data?

 Yahoo Finance is a treasure trove for traders and backtesters.
-It not only covers a huge range of markets, but the price data goes back a long way in history.
+It not only covers a vast range of markets, but the price data goes back a long way in history.
 Incredibly, Yahoo Finance was only launched in 2007.

-Apart from the huge amount of news and current prices you can download historical data directly from the website by clicking on the Historical Data tab.
+Apart from the enormous amount of news and current prices you can download historical data directly from the website by clicking on the Historical Data tab.
 Select your dates and then click Download Data.

 Yahoo Finance offered direct access to the historical data through the Yahoo API.
-But as from May 2017 this access has been removed and it is not certain what will replace it.
+But as from May 2017, this access has been removed, and it is not certain what will replace it.

 Problems with Yahoo Data

 All historical data can have errors.
 But I would say that Yahoo Finance data tends to have more than most.
 These errors can easily bias a historical test.
 I have noticed missing data points, mysterious changes in the price and occasionally whole data series are removed from the site.

 Given the huge amount of free data, these errors are understandable.
 I recommend a combination of automatic and manual spreadsheet tests to make sure that your results are reasonable.
 It is easy to set up formulas that will check for errors like big changes in prices.
 Other errors can be picked up by manually checking your results.
 Always check the largest winning and losing trades to see if there are any problems with the data.

 Like seemingly every part of our lives, Google has penetrated the world of finance data.
 I now find myself using Google Finance more and more.
 In my eBook How to Develop a Trading Strategy, I talk about the ease and simplicity of the Google Finance Stock Screener.
 I also make use of the Portfolio facility to keep an eye on my stocks.